weardo/load-forecast-aiml-part1-sem2-project/README.md

 I've organized the data according to a common time axis for easy use.
 Each attribute has it's own file and is organized such that the rows are the time axis (it's the same time axis for all files), and the columns are the different cities (it's the same city ordering for all files as well).
 Additionally, for each city we also have the country, latitude and longitude information in a separate file.

-## Abstract
-- Short term electric load modeling and forecasting.
-- Demand Side Management (DSM) with beyond when and how much demand will be and - why is electricity being consumed?
-- Factors driving the fluctuations of the electric load at a particular time period.
-- Model hourly demand and investigate causality of the consumption of electric energy
-- Terms - Load forecasting, load management, load modeling, multiple linear regression
-- Both the datasets combined on common datetime attribute -Resulting dataset has 45250 rows, containing hourly data for years 2012-2017 of which data for the years 2012-2016 is used for training and data for the year 2017 is used for forecasting

 ## Multiple Linear Regression in the Context
 - Used to model relationship between several independent and a dependent variable as a linear function